 By Selene Rodriguez

-For more information about programs offered at STC’s Nursing and Allied Health campus, visit nah.southtexascollege.edu or call 956-872-3100.
+For more information on the Medical Coding Specialist Certificate or other programs offered at STC’s Nursing and Allied Health Division, visit nah.southtexascollege.edu/ or call 956-872-3100.